Logical Operators in Java

 - Logical AND (

-only if both conditions are true
+&&) returns true only if both conditions are true.

 - Logical OR (

-if at least one condition is true
+||) returns true if at least one condition is true.

 - Logical NOT (

-) reverses the boolean value.
+!) reverses the boolean value.